7 Must-Have Auto Body Tools

 It’s perfect for painting a car, or a large van and will power all of your air tools with ease.
 It’s a workhorse that you’ll be proud you bought.
 Bigger is better when it comes to compressors.

-If you want something small and only plan on painting touch ups and motorcycles then a 25-35 gallon air compressor will work for you.
+If you want something small and only plan on painting touch-ups and motorcycles then a 25-35 gallon air compressor will work for you.

 I get asked all the time …” Tony what kind of spray gun should I get?”
-I always reply with “get what you can afford?” …If you can afford a $1,000.
+I always reply with “get what you can afford?” …If you can afford $1,000.
 SATA, then get it because it’s one of the best brands out there along with Iwata.

 It will definitely show a difference when laying your paint, OR you can get the new ATOM X spray gun for a fraction of the cost compared to the SATA, plus you get the same results.
 And I proved it.

 Just remember that you don’t need the BEST gun when getting started.
-When I first started painting, I started with a $100.
+When I first started painting, I started with $100.
 Astro spray gun.
-I don’t even think it was a HVLP.
+I don’t even think it was an HVLP.
 But I painted for at least a year or two with that same gun.
 Remember, as you get better, you can invest and get a better spray gun.
 You’ll start to notice that your paint jobs start to come out better with a spray gun that atomizes correctly.
 This is one of the most important factors.

 You want a spray gun that properly ATOMIZES your paint into fine particles onto the panel, which will result in a glossier professional paint job.
 Of course, your spray gun speed and material flow also play a factor.
 But a good gun is also key to superior finishes.
-Shop the new ATOM X here.

 3. Dual Action Sander

-Now, This is not really a MUST-HAVE, but will save you a TON of time with basic sanding and body filler shaping.
+Now, This is not really a MUST-HAVE but will save you a TON of time with basic sanding and body filler shaping.
 Get one if you can afford it.
 They cost anywhere from $50. – $175. (see a complete post on Dual Action sanders here).

 4. Slide Hammer/ Stud Welder